sanittawan/aws-dc-2022/Note/document_search.md

 - Kendra also come with free tier
 - DIY by going to AWS AI services and Amazon SageMaker
 - or work with AWS professional services and solutions lab
+- it might not be as opened as one thinks.
+Might need to check the token and access system and connection with Cognito

 ### Steps
 1. create the search index